AliSajid/AliSajid.github.io/content/posts/blog_direction.md

 tags: ["writers block", "promises", "life"]
 ---

-## A New Direction for My Blog
+## A new direction for my blog

 Hello, dear readers.
-It's been a while since I last created a post, and I wanted to take a moment to explain why and share my plans for the future.
+It has been a while since I last created a post, and I wanted to take a moment to explain why and share my plans for the future.

 ## Life Happens